 The infinite loop created using the crafted request leads to 100% CPU utilization.
 In case the client connection terminates before the entire length of data specified by Content-Length header has been received, the server continuously tries to send responses to the disconnected socket.
 Though the requests are handled by the process at this time, further denial of service conditions can be created depending on the available system resources.

 The crafted data used could be an unauthenticated GET or POST request and does not require the requested resource to be present on the server.
 While certain route configurations could deny access to the vulnerabilities, the default build configuration can be used for exploitation.
 This is true because the default build configuration inherits permissions from the parent path and does not require the existence of the requested page.
-The advisory indicates that for successful exploitation, MEGOAHEADUPLOAD compile time flag should be enabled along with the existence of path specified in MEGOAHEADUPLOAD_DIR.
+The advisory indicates that for successful exploitation, MEGOAHEADUPLOAD compile-time flag should be enabled along with the existence of the path specified in MEGOAHEADUPLOAD_DIR.
 Thus, the default configuration is known to be vulnerable.
 Also, the pages that require authentication would not give way to access vulnerability without authentication.

 EmbedThis GoAhead Web Server versions 5.0.1, 4.1.1 and 3.6.5